Zeca (footballer, born 1994): Vasco da Gama

 On 9 March 2021, Zeca signed with Série B side Vasco da Gama on a contract running through the 2021 season plus a team option for 2022 Zeca made his Vasco debut on 18 March, playing the full match in a 1–1 draw against Caldense in a Copa do Brasil match.
 He scored his first goal for the club on 27 March in a 2–2 draw with Madureira in a Campeonato Carioca match.
 Zeca made 29 appearances and had 3 assists in Série B play as Vasco finished 10th.
 He made 11 appearances, scored 1 goal, and had 1 assist in the Campeonato Carioca, helping Vasco win the Taça Rio.
 He also made 6 appearances in the Copa da Brasil as Vasco da Gama reached the round of 16.

 On 6 December 2021, Vasco da Gama declined Zeca's contract option for 2022.

 Houston Dynamo

 On 10 February 2022, Zeca signed with Major League Soccer club Houston Dynamo.
 He made his Dynamo debut on 5 March, coming off the bench in a 1–0 loss at Sporting Kansas City.
 He ended the regular season with 20 appearances, 12 starts, and 1 assist as the Dynamo finished 13th in the Western Conference, missing out on the playoffs.
 He also made an appearance in the Open Cup.
 Following the season, Houston declined Zeca's contract option.

+Match fixing investigation

+On 10 May 2023, a Public Ministry of Goiás spreadsheet and text messages obtained by O Globo suggested that Colorado Rapids player Max Alves had connected Zeca with an organization in 2022 that would later be investigated in the 2023 Brazilian football match-fixing scandal by prosecutors in Goiás state, Brazil.
+According to the O Globo report, on 8 October 2022 Zeca was supposed to take part in match fixing in a Dynamo match against LA Galaxy for the organization.
+Zeca did not play in the match, and was not named in the official Goiás investigation.